FVOCI Guide (IFRS 9): Fair Value Through Other Comprehensive Income

 Impairment – Expected Credit Losses

-FVOCI debt instruments are subject to the full IFRS 9 ECL impairment model.
+Fair Value Through Other Comprehensive Income debt instruments are subject to the full IFRS 9 ECL impairment model.
 ECL is recognised in profit or loss with a corresponding adjustment to the OCI reserve (not the carrying amount, which remains at fair value).
 This is conceptually elegant: the fair value already reflects credit risk, so ECL adjusts the OCI split between credit and non-credit movements.

 05 — Journal Entries

-Journal Entries & Worked Examples
+FVOCI Journal Entries with Examples

 📋 Example – Debt Instrument (Bond) at FVOCI